LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

 .. admonition:: Setting Up a ``.gitignore`` File

-   A ``.gitignore`` file, is a text file that will contain untracked files or ignored files.
+   A ``.gitignore`` file is a text file that will contain untracked files or ignored files.
    These are files that will become part of your repo but are not very useful to other developers.
    Placing them in a ``.gitignore`` file will tell git to skip over them, which will reduce visual clutter in your terminal.